antononcube/Raku-ML-TriesWithFrequencies/README-work.md

 After reading [RAC1] I refactored the code to use native types (`num`, `str`) and moved the `where` verifications inside the functions.

-I also refactored the function `trie-merge` to be use less copying of data and take into account which of the tries has smaller number of children.
+I also refactored the function `trie-merge` to use less copying of data and to take into account which of the two tries has smaller number of children.

 After those changes the current Raku implementation is:
 - ≈ 2.5 times slower than the Mathematica implementation [AAp2]
-- ≈ 30 times slower than the Java implementation [AAp3]
+- ≈ 40 times slower than the Java implementation [AAp3]

 These speed improvements are definitely not satisfactory.
 I strongly consider: